 Membership of the Club fell in the 80s and 90s and at one point dropped below 50, however this has been growing steadily since and as we reached our 80th Anniversary in 2011 we moved above 100 members.
 Adapting a current advertising slogan we can therefore say for the Society that "The future's bright - the future's Red" (or is it Wheaten or Red Wheaten?).

 The author, Lucy Jackson, became the first Patron of the Society in 2003 and has been an excellent ambassador for the Society and for Irish Terriers generally.
 In 2005 the Society's Treasurer of 27 years, Pat McBride stood down and sadly died soon afterwards.
 Pat had grown up with Irish Terriers as both her father and grandfather had owned them.
 Due to poor eyesight she could never drive and attended all Shows and Committee meetings by public transport.
-Our current Chairman Mr Ian Bamsey (Holbam) was elected in 2007 and John Nevill took over as Secretary in 2013.
-Our current Treasurer is Olivia Clymer who took over in 2015.
+Our current Chairman Ian Bamsey (Holbam) was elected in 2007 and John Nevill took over as Secretary in 2013.
+Our current Acting Treasurer is Carol Bamsey who took over in 2018.

 Today the Society has a membership of 130 and holds three Shows and a Breed Walk each year.

 The Annual Breed Walk takes place in May in Windsor Great Park and is always a fun event.
 The first show on the calendar is the Open Show which is held in June in Southampton.
 Then there is the Championship Show held the first Saturday in October at Steventon Village Hall, Steventon, Oxfordshire.
 The final show of the year is the Members Limited Show, held the first Sunday in December at Steventon Village Hall, Steventon, Oxfordshire.
 The Society's AGM is always held at this event usually before the show begins.